zivtech/Houston/README.md

 The goals:

-- Provide an actual API, don't require you to create your own subclass with a big manually written and largely undocumented data structure
+- Provide an actual API, don't require developers to create their own subclass with a big manually written and largely undocumented data structure.
+- Stop requiring you to duplicate your data.
+Sometimes it makes sense for your middleware to keep a copy, but often it doesn't.
-- PSR-0 compliance for integration with other modern PHP projects
+- PSR-0 compliance for integration with other modern PHP projects.
-- Remove the dependency on the Zend framework
+- Remove the dependency on the Zend framework.
-- The ability to use Houston without a canonical database (any Connector can be treated as a canonical store)
+- The ability to use Houston without a canonical database (any Connector can be treated as the canonical store).
 - Testing.
 BDD style testing for every feature.
+- Stop conflating data transformation for an external source and data transmission to an external source.

 ## Testing ##